 You should be warned this trek is not for the faint of heart.
 You’ll be traveling up 483 zigzagging steps through incredibly steep, rocky terrain—that’s roughly 900 feet.
 Oftentimes, the mules (since they’ve done the trip hundreds of times before) move quickly along the ocean-side cliffs, making for an exhilarating experience.

 Vendors can be found all along the harbors below the villages with mules waiting to be hired.
 The price is around 5 euros per person, which equates to about 6 US dollars.
 Remember to bring lots of water!

 - Remember to bring lots of water!
 It’s definitely not a short ride and the climate can be incredibly hot.
 There is no natural source of freshwater available on the entire island.
 Prior to the early ’90s, water had to be delivered via boat from Crete.
 However, most hotels have access to water provided by a local desalination plant.
 The water is still rather salty, so most people drink bottled water.

 - It’s imperative to wear proper clothing as well—remember you’re riding a mule that not been bathed ever.
 You’ll want to wear light and casual outdoor clothing.

 - The time to go is from April 1st through June as well as September through October.
-Businesses, including hotels and guest houses are usually closed from December through March, due to heavy rain and wind.
-If you’re looking to take the scenic route to visiting Santorini a Mediterranean cruise is a great way to visit this beautiful country.
+Businesses, including hotels and guest houses, are usually closed from December through March, due to heavy rain and wind.
+If you’re looking to take the scenic route to visit Santorini a Mediterranean cruise is a great way to visit this beautiful country.